Wedding of Grover Cleveland and Frances Folsom: Ceremony

 Cleveland had little interest in an elaborate wedding, but Folsom insisted on a grand event.
 He and his sister Rose Cleveland personally organized the event at the White House.
 The wedding was attended by close family and friends as well as members of the Cabinet of the United States.
-In total, only 31 people attended the ceremony itself.
+In total, only 31 people attended the June 2, 1886 ceremony itself.
 The press was expressly forbidden from attending the ceremony, though reporters were allowed to see the decorations before the area was closed off.
 Hundreds of spectators gathered around the White House as the guests arrived.

 The Blue Room was redecorated to serve as the venue for the wedding ceremony.
 It was decorated with numerous flowers and other houseplants, including begonias, azaleas, camellias, pansies, ferns, roses, and palms.
 The wedding's date was inscribed in the flower bed, written out in an arrangement of white pansies, and the initials "CF" were written with white roses.
 The fireplace was filled with flowers in the colors of a fire.
 The phrase "e pluribus unum" was written on a scroll above the main doorway.
 The East Room was decorated with palms, ferns, azaleas, and hydrangeas.

 Folsom was supposed to be walked down the aisle by her grandfather, and the wedding was intended to take place at his farm, but he had died shortly before her return to the United States.
 Instead, Cleveland himself led her down the aisle.
 They went down the aisle at 6:30 pm, walking down the Grand Staircase and across the hall into the Blue Room.
 Cleveland had the ceremony shortened, and he ensured that the word "obey" had been removed from the bride's marriage vows, replacing it with "keep".
 John Philip Sousa led the Marine Band in a rendition of the "Wedding March".
-The ceremony was officiated by two reverends: Byron Sunderland of the First Presbyterian Church, and Cleveland's brother William.
+The ceremony was officiated by two ministers: Byron Sunderland of the First Presbyterian Church, and Cleveland's brother William.
 The wedding ring was inscribed with the date.
 The guests stood in a semicircle behind the bride and groom.
 The ceremony lasted a total of ten minutes.
 At its end, the city went into celebration with the ringing of bells and blowing of ships' horns.
 A 21-gun salute was also performed.

-On the day of their wedding, Cleveland was 49 and Folsom was 21.
+On the day of their wedding, Cleveland was 49, and Folsom was 21.
 Their wedding was the only time that a sitting president was married in the White House.
 Supper was held in the East Room.
 The centerpiece was a model ship made of flowers, flying the national colors and flags bearing the initials "CF".
 Slices of wedding cake were given to the guests in individual satin boxes with cards signed by the bride and groom.